Bassman Books - the publisher on the Black Isle

 Eilean Dubh, a photographic tour of the Black Isle produced with two friends, was the book that began it all.
 Several more titles followed and I'm always on the lookout for more.

 My first solo photographic venture was A Cat Called Tess.
 This is a children's book but it will also appeal to cat-lovers of all ages – there are lots of us around!

-Rosemarkie People and Places is a collection of photos and history from Victorian times to the 1950s compiled by village resident Freda Bassindale.
+Rosehaugh – A House of its Time describes the rise and fall of a lost Black Isle mansion.
+Another local history book is Rosemarkie People and Places – a collection of photos and history from Victorian times to the 1950s compiled by village resident Freda Bassindale.
 This was so well received it inspired a second volume – Rosemarkie Connections.

 Moray Firth Dolphins by Tim Stenton reveals one of Britain's greatest wildlife spectacles, lavishly illustrated with photos by the author.

 Quicksilver is the 25th anniversary anthology by Black Isle Writers.
 It features short stories, poetry, humour and biography.
 Jane and other stories is a booklet produced for Black Isle Writers member Dorrie Robertson to showcase her stories and poetry.
 I also helped Ross-shire Writers produce their 2016 anthology, Between The Lines.

 Start To Stress Less is a self-help book written by a friend in the Borders, Dr Vee Freir.
 It is available through her website.